SethumadhavanKS/DiamondPricePrediction/README.md

-#This is mu End to End project
+#This is my End to End project